After years of traveling and experimental matching, we launched Human Hotel as a curated homesharing community for purpose-driven travelers.

 (Here’s a Peruvian shaman conducting a ritual for Mother Earth with her Danish host)

-After that big job, we moved down in scale and asked a small Danish village to stop watching TV for a week and adopt their neighbor's life instead.
+After that big task, we moved down in scale and asked a small Danish village to stop watching TV for a week and adopt their neighbor’s life instead.

-Commissioned to create a work for the Manifesta 8 biennial, we matched 5 international artists with 5 blind locals to live and produce work together in a completely dark space.
+Commissioned to create a work for the Manifesta 8 biennial, we invented a non-visual residency program and matched 5 international artists with 5 blind locals to live and produce work together in a completely dark space.

-The City of Copenhagen hired us to create a 3yr. program for visiting artists to live with local hosts, collaborate on projects, and publicly exhibit the results inside their private homes.
+The City of Copenhagen hired us to create a 3-year program for visiting artists to live with local hosts, collaborate on projects, and publicly exhibit the results inside their private homes.

 A science conference requested our help with hosting 30 scientific Ph.D students so we reached out to a large community of beekeepers and matched them together.